Skilled migration to Queensland

 The Skilled – Nominated (subclass 190) visa provides permanent residency for skilled workers who are nominated by a state or territory government.

-Skilled – Nominated or Sponsored (Provisional) (subclass 489) visa
+Skilled – Nominated or Sponsored (Provisional) (subclass 489) regional visa